-General Linear Model in SPM¶
+General linear model in SPM¶

 You should land on this page after having collected your fMRI data, converted it to BIDS and preprocessed it.
 Your goal now is to model the BOLD activity with a Generalised Linear Model (GLM), in order to obtain the beta values on which to apply further analyses.